We ran our first awareness week in July 2018. A highlight of our 2018 campaign included a powerful video of women sharing their birth stories.

 The ABTA wants women and their families to know that they aren’t alone and that there is help and support available.
 We are deeply honoured to the women who were brave enough to share their stories in the hope that they could help others.
 We encourage each and every person impacted by a trauma from the birth experience to raise their voices because ‘your story matters’.

-We’re also encouraging people to share a one line summary of their birth trauma stories on Twitter using the hashtags #ABTA2018 and #yourstorymatters.
-(If you have a birth trauma blogpost, you can tweet that as well.)
+We’re also encouraging people to share a one-line summary of their birth trauma stories and what they wish they had known on Twitter using the hashtags #ABTA2019 #unbiasedbirth #starttheconversation #yourstorymatters #BTAwarenessweek2019 (If you have a birth trauma blogpost, you can tweet that as well.)
 Do tag us at @AusBirthTrauma too.

 You could also change your Facebook picture to include ABTA’S logo by following this link: